SimenAsphaug/asphaug-dev/asphaug-dev/src/app/blog/posts/CommsInSandAndDust.md

 ### 📡 5.
 Think Tactically – Design Strategically

-One of the most valuable frameworks I brought with me from military operations is **PACE planning**—a tactical approach to ensuring communications always stay online, no matter what.
+One of the most valuable frameworks I brought with me from military operations is **PACE planning**-a tactical approach to ensuring communications always stay online, no matter what.
 It stands for:

 - **Primary**
 - **Alternate**
 - **Contingency**
 - **Emergency**

 In the field, **PACE planning was second nature**.
-We applied it to everything from radios to satellite links—because failure wasn’t just inconvenient, it could be mission-critical.
+We applied it to everything from radios to satellite links-because failure wasn’t just inconvenient, it could be mission-critical.
 The core idea is simple but powerful: **never rely on a single method of communication**.
 Always plan for what happens if your primary fails… and then what happens if *that* fails too.

-Each level in the PACE plan should be **increasingly independent** of the previous one—technologically, geographically, and operationally.
+Each level in the PACE plan should be **increasingly independent** of the previous one-technologically, geographically, and operationally.
 That layered redundancy gave us confidence in the face of chaos.
 And it’s a mindset that translates perfectly to modern cloud infrastructure.

 🪖 In the field, this might look like: